From Absorption to Action: How Bioavailability Impacts Your Wellness

 The Bioavailability of Different Consumption Methods

-Inhalation via vaping or smoking potentially has a bioavailability of up to 50%.
-The substance enters the lungs and is absorbed almost immediately into the bloodstream.
+Inhalation via vaping allows the substance to enter the lungs and be absorbed almost immediately into the bloodstream.

-A lot of people like to use topicals like creams and balms.
-Such products target localised areas, such as sore muscles or joints.
+Many like to use CBD topicals like creams and balms.
+These products target localised areas, such as sore muscles or joints.
 While they don’t typically reach the bloodstream, transdermal patches are designed for systemic absorption.
-The bioavailability of topicals remains unknown.

 Incidentally, there are ways to boost bioavailability.
-For instance, products with advanced (if not entirely proven) technologies, such as nanoemulsions or liposomal delivery, break down active ingredients into smaller particles, thus, in theory, making it easier for your body to absorb them.
+For instance, products with advanced technologies, such as nanoemulsions or liposomal delivery, break down active ingredients into smaller particles, thus, in theory, making it easier for your body to absorb them.

 Hemp extract absorbs better with foods rich in healthy fats, such as nuts or avocado.
-For this reason, the best hemp oils tend to include MCT oil.
+For this reason, the best hemp oils tend to be combined with MCT oil.

 From Science to Success: Make Every Product Count with Better Bioavailability